Braided Rivers Community Trust

 About Us

-The Braided Rivers Community Trust was reconstituted from the Ashburton Licensing Trust (ALT) on 12th July 2021.
+The Braided Rivers Community Trust (BRCT) was reconstituted from the Ashburton Licensing Trust (ALT) on 12th July 2021.
 Over recent years the ALT had been transitioning from its traditional activities of operating businesses in the hospitality industry in the Ashburton district, to a model where it operates predominantly as a landlord.

 From 2011-2016 ALT sold their hospitality businesses they owned with the exception of the Devon Tavern.
 BRCT still owns two other properties, who are now leased out to private operators.
 The profits from the operation/lease of these properties along with other investments are used to make grants in the local community.